 The name also appeared on the census rolls where one of the earliest known bearers, Adam Medecalf, appeared in these rolls in 1301.
 There seems to be a historical relationships with the Turnbulls that goes back at least 500 years.
 In most cases the surnames were seen side by side as seen in the humorous quote: "Mr. Metcalf ran off on the meeting of a cow, With pale Mr. Turnbull behind him"

 Another source claims this as the "traditional" origin of the name: "One John Strong having seized a mad bull by the nostrils with his left hand, killed the beast with his right, and being afterwards questioned on the subject of his prowess, modestly declared that he had simply met a calf.
 From that time he acquired the surname of Metcalf!"

 This same source has another whimsical story: "Another version of the story is that 'two men being in the woods together at evening, seeing a four-footed animal coming towards them,' one said, 'Have you not heard of lions in these woods?'
 The other replied that he had, but had never seen any such thing.
 The animal coming near, one ran away, while the other resolved to meet it; which proving to be a red calf, he that met it got the name of Metcalfe, and he that ran away that of Lightfoot!"

 Another authority claims "It is a remarkable fact that I cannot find Metcalf in the Yorkshire Poll Tax of of 1379.
 But the Meducrofts are there.
 Probably the corruption had not yet taken place."

 By the 16th and 17th century, the name was "so numerous are they that there is scarcely a town or village in the North Riding [of Yorkshire] which cannot own an inhabitant of the name; in truth, in 1607 the Metcalfes were accounted the most numerous family in England; even in 1555 it is recorded that Sir Christopher Metcalfe, of Nappa Hall, near Askrigg, being High Sheriff of Yorkshire, was attended by 300 horsemen, all of his own family and name."

 Early History of the Medcalf family

-Another 317 words (23 lines of text) covering the years 1556, 1717, 1810, 1785, 1846, 1843 and are included under the topic Early Medcalf History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Medcalf research.
+Another 84 words (6 lines of text) covering the years 1556, 1717, 1810, 1785, 1846, 1843 and are included under the topic Early Medcalf History in all our PDF Extended History products and printed products wherever possible.

 Medcalf Spelling Variations